ulfschneider/breakdown/README.md

 Currently, you cannot rank epics or sub-tasks; only the ranking of stories is supported.

-> Issue descriptions to not move along with the issue when ranking the issue this way!
+> When ranking an issue this way, the issue description (if there is any) needs to be collapsed, otherwise it will not move along with the issue!

 ![Breakdown Rank](https://github.com/ulfschneider/breakdown/raw/master/doc/breakdown-rank.gif)